declension/squeeze-alexa/README.md

 I want!
 -------
-See the [HOWTO](HOWTO.md) for the full details of installing and configuring your own squeeze-alexa instance.
+See the [HOWTO](docs/HOWTO.md) for the full details of installing and configuring your own squeeze-alexa instance, or [TROUBLESHOOTING](docs/TROUBLESHOOTING.md) if you're getting stuck.